- A healthy relationship is built on respect, trust, communication and sharing.

-Communication & Sharing: The most important part of any healthy relationship between two people is being able to talk and listen to one another.
+Communication & Sharing: The most important part of any healthy relationship is being able to talk and listen to one another.
 In healthy relationships, people don’t lie.
 Communication is based on honesty and trust.

 How do I know that I have a healthy relationship with someone?

-- You know that you are in a healthy relationship with someone because you feel good about yourself when you are around that person.
+- You know that you have a healthy relationship with someone because you feel good about yourself when you are around that person.
 Unhealthy relationships can make you feel sad, angry, scared, or worried.

-- Healthy peer relationships involve an equal amount of give and take in the relationship.
+- Healthy peer relationships involve an equal amount of give and take.
 In unhealthy relationships, there is an unfair balance.
 You may feel that most of the time you are giving the other person more attention than they give to you or you feel pressured to spend a certain amount of time with them.

-- You should feel safe around the other person and feel that you can trust him/her with your secrets.
-In a healthy relationship, you like to spend time with the other person, instead of feeling like you’re pressured into spending time with them.
+- You should feel safe around the other person and feel that you can trust him/her/them.
+In a healthy relationship, you like to spend time with the other person person instead of feeling like you’re pressured into spending time with them.
 Unhealthy relationships do not include trust and respect, which are very important parts of a family relationship, good friendship, or dating relationship.
 No one deserves to be in an unhealthy relationship.